 Week 15: Financing Decisions, Pitching to Investors & Spiritual Capital

-Week 16: Leadership and Project Management, Significant Other Covenant, and Reflection of the Journey, Part II
+Week 16: Leadership & Project Management, Significant Other Covenant, & Reflection of the Journey, Part II

 Throughout the Entrepreneur Academy, entrepreneurs work to develop and refine an investment-worthy business plan.
 Upon graduation, these entrepreneurs are invited to submit their business proposals to Sinapis’ annual Business Competition.